Strategies and Action Plans

 Diversity, Inclusion & Belonging Strategy

 The Opera House plays an important role in shaping our nation, life and culture.
-As we approach our 50th anniversary, we are setting out the positive change we want to drive over the next two years, and beyond.
+We are setting out the positive change we want to see in the years ahead.
 Because we have a committed workforce.
-Because it will make the Opera House a better place for everyone.
+And because it will make the Opera House a better place for everyone.
 Because what we do next will inspire others.

 Environmental Action Plan